 Each semester, Honors Institute students have many opportunities to have meaningful, full college lives.
 From clubs to educational lectures to social events, each activity is designed to build leadership, to encourage personal and academic growth, and to develop the spirit of teamwork within the Honors Institute.

-An overview of the year's events is listed in the fall 2013 schedule of optional activities.
+An overview of the semester's events is listed in the spring 2014 schedule of optional activities.
 This list is updated often, so be sure to check back for the most current information.

 The following are ways you can get involved in the Honors Institute.